This article needs additional citations for verification. (October 2019) |

 In the 2011 census, 315,583 people called themselves Roma.[122]
 Various estimations put the number of Roma people to be between 500,000 and 1,000,000 people, or 8–10% of Hungary's population.[123][124]

-There is a sizable minority of Romani people in Romania, known as Ţigani in Romanian and, recently, as Rromi, of 621,573 people or 3.3% of the total population (2011 census).
+There is a sizable Romani minority in Romania, known as Ţigani in Romanian and, recently, as Rromi, of 621,573 people or 3.3% of the total population (2011 census), although the Council of Europe estimates the figure to be 1.85 million people or 8.32% of the population.[125]
 There exist a variety of governmental and non-governmental programs for integration and social advancement, including the Foundation Policy Center for Roma and Minorities, the National Agency for the Roma and Romania's participation in the Decade of Roma Inclusion.
 Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Hungary, Macedonia, Montenegro, Romania, Serbia, Slovakia, and Spain participate in these programs.
 As an officially recognized ethnic minority, the Romani people also have guaranteed representation in Parliament.

 A big roma community of east-orthodox Christian faith, are the Basketmakers in Glodeni, their ancestors once came from Serbia, settled in Glodeni at the time of the Teleki Dynasty.[126]

 In Russian the Romani people are referred to as tzigane.
-The largest ethnic group of Romani people in Russia are the Ruska Roma.
+The largest ethnic group of Romani people in Russia are the Ruska Roma (also known as Xaladytka Roma).
 They are also the largest group in Belarus.
 They are adherents of the Russian Orthodox faith.

 They came to Russia in the 18th century from Poland, and their language includes Polish, German, and Russian words.